Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 Muscle or joint pain

-Sometimes, fluid can build up in your legs and ankles which can cause swelling.
-This is known as oedema.
+You may put on weight or your ankles and legs may swell because of fluid building up.
 Tell your doctor or nurse if fluid builds up.
-If your ankles and legs swell, it can help to put your legs up on a foot stool or cushion.
-The swelling usually gets better after your treatment ends.
+If your ankles and legs swell it can help to put your legs up on a foot stool or cushion.

 Effects on the lungs